 The Leadership Academy is NOT about positional authority, but rather, is about a person’s deep commitment to actively engage in powerful leadership behaviors, regardless of their current role.
 Cohorts include Fellows serving in organizations addressing a wide range of equity and justice issues in Washington such as Alliance for Equal Justice (civil legal aid), criminal justice, and juvenile justice organizations; legal advocacy organizations; public sector agencies; and community-based organizations.

 The Leadership Academy connects you to a great network of people that are making a difference all over our state.
 It provides the opportunity to reflect about our work and … Continue reading Chach Duarte White, Legal Counsel for Youth and Children

 The Leadership Academy changed the way I look at my community and this great nation.
 If you care about the future of our collective humanity, JustLead!

-This has been an amazing opportunity to strengthen my professional skills, learn from the brilliance and experience of my peers, and make connections with organizations and colleagues I wouldn’t have … Continue reading Jay Doran, Legal Foundation of Washington
+This has been an amazing opportunity to strengthen my professional skills, learn from the brilliance and experience of my peers, and make connections with organizations and colleagues I wouldn’t have … Continue reading Jay Doran, Statewide Poverty Action Network

 Working together collaboratively with attorneys that are trying to impact change has really been so beneficial.
 We are speaking the same language, and we are able to create systemic change … Continue reading Kitara Johnson, Excelsior Youth Center

 I have met amazing people and have gained valuable tools.
 I have a deeper understanding of power structure, privilege and implicit bias and ways to effectuate both systems and social … Continue reading Lisa Waldvogel, Northwest Justice Project, Longview

 The tools that are coming out of this Academy are amazing and are one of the most powerful ways that we are developing leadership in this community.